 Externalizing means that you see the outside causes, and what is influencing you externally.

 What around you is affecting you?
 Who or what is influencing you?
 Externalizing means you don’t blame yourself inwardly, but you see that there are outside factors that are beneficial or harmful.
 Instead of thinking you have the problem, instead of the outside cause, you look outward to take control of the environment.
 When you know that it is on the outside, rather than a perceived flaw or your personality, then you can externalize.

 Current emphasis is on blaming the person inwardly, however, this theory states that you should see what environmental, social, societal, economic, cultural, or other factors affect you.
 Externalizing is action-focused.
 Instead of introspection, although you’ll still think, you move your emphasis on courses of action.

-Frustrated with ideas and education which told her to internalize, rather than externalize, and to ignore motivation, resilience, strengths, actions, and self-fulfillment, Taft decided to create an alternative theory.
+Frustrated with ideas and education which told her to internalize, rather than externalize, and to ignore motivation, resilience, strengths, actions, and self-fulfillment, Taft decided to create an alternative theory starting in April 2016.
 Whether or not it is ever recognized, at least there is the idea that there are alternatives.
 Don’t internalize; externalize.
-Move outside the labels, stereotypes, and bulldoze the stop signs.

-See her other initiatives, such as a Free Speech, All-In-One Social Network called Worldie (Worldie.com), and more about her, at her personal website.
+See her other initiatives, such as an all-in-one social media platform called Worldie (Worldie.com), and more about her, at her personal website.

 Feel free to ask her for a consultation or advice from the Motivationology viewpoint.